-To support our safeguarding policy, we ask that parents switch off their mobile phones on entry to the school buildings and do not take photographs of children within the school setting.
+To support our safeguarding policy, we ask that parents switch off their mobile phones before entry to the school buildings and do not take photographs of children within the school setting.
+Mobile phones must not be visible at any time.